rachelb36/ORM_ecommerce_backend/README.md

 -- Added credentials, my database name, PostgreSQL username, and PostgreSQL password to .env file -- Created schema, models and seed commands
--- Developed API GET routes in Insomnia Core for categories, products, or tags -- Developemed API POST, PUT, and DELETE routes and tested in Insomnia Core THEN I am able to successfully create, update, and delete data in my database
+-- Developed and tested API GET routes in Insomnia Core for categories, products, or tags -- Developed and tested API POST, PUT and DELETE routes and tested in Insomnia Core to ensure user is able to successfully create, update, and delete data in my database

 ## Installation